wagtail/wagtail/docs/advanced_topics/performance.rst

 Templates
 ---------

-The overhead from reading and compiling templates can add up.
-In some cases a significant performance improvement can be gained by using :class:`Django's cached template loader <django.template.loaders.cached.Loader>`:
+The overhead from reading and compiling templates adds up.
+Django's :class:`cached template loader <django.template.loaders.cached.Loader>`: stores the compiled ``Template`` in memory and returns it for subsequent requests.
+Unless additional custom loaders are used, the cached loader is automatically enabled when ``DEBUG`` is False.
+To enable it for custom loaders, use a settings like this:

 .. code-block:: python